25prabhu10/notes/docs/Languages/CSS/CSS.md

 ## Typography

 It is if not the most important part of the web page.
 As even today most of the content on the page is presented in the form of text.
-So, focusing on the usual aspects of the text is very important.
+So, focusing on the usual aspects of the text is very important

 In Typography, _Typeface_ is the overall design of an entire family of fonts like _Helvetica_ and the _Font_ is the graphical representation of text characters, like font size, font weight, italic, boldness, etc.